gilbox/css-bliss/README.md

 # General

 - Use class selectors instead of element or attr selectors in most cases.
-- SASS gives you too much power.
-In part the purpose of this guide is to restrict your use of that power.
+- SASS gives us too much power.
+In part the purpose of this guide is to restrict our use of that power.
 - Try to avoid nesting, except as described in the DRY section.
 - When in doubt, create a new module instead of bloating an existing module
 - A class name will never have more than 3 dashes, ie: `.MyModule-myElement--myModifier`

 # Naming

 Title-case modules, camel-case elements. why-not-dashes ?
 Because cased names are more readable (very objective explanation, I know).
-Furthermore, if you see a class name that doesntStartWithTitleCase you know that it's not a module.
-(What?!? not everything is a module?)
+Furthermore, if we see a class name that doesntStartWithTitleCase we know that it's not a module.

     .MyModule {
       .MyModule-myElement {